 The oil form of saw palmetto can also be mixed with your regular shampoo.
 The original method to use the oil form is to rub it to the scalp for 20 minutes and let the scalp be soaked in it for 1 hour.
 However, mixing it with shampoos is not highly encouraged because it might develop harmful chemical reactions and cost you your beloved hair.

-Hair loss treatment by using the saw palmetto shampoo usually takes effect after 3 to 6 months.
+Hair loss treatment by using a saw palmetto shampoo usually takes effect after 3 to 6 months.
 When effects starts to appear continuous usage of the shampoo is still advised for maximum results.
 Since it is an anti-DHT, when the application of shampoo is stopped DHT will be free again to take your hair away.

 The saw palmetto shampoo is only one of the many ways to stop your hair strands from leaving your scalp.
-Using this even when you don’t find any signs of hair loss yet is a better way to prevent hair loss, as most doctors say, “Prevention is better than cure.”.
+Using this even when you don’t find any signs of hair loss yet is a better way to prevent hair loss, as most doctors say, “Prevention is better than cure.”

 Saw Palmetto Side Effects